SamuelRodriguess/frn-components/README.md

 - Update `manifest.json` version (SemVer) and document changes in `CHANGELOG.md`.
 - Run `vtex validate` and `vtex deploy` targeting the desired workspace/account.
-- Announce consumer-facing changes in the Store Discussion thread or your internal channel so downstream teams can align their storefront templates.